Teresina: Climate

 Hot most of the year, Teresina has an average temperature around 27 °C, with a minimum of 20 °C in July and a maximum of 36 °C in October.
-The lowest ever recorded in Teresina was 11.9 °C in June, while the record hot temperature exceeds 40 °C (October).
-These fluctuations are mitigated by the contribution of the winds.
+The lowest ever recorded in Teresina was 11.9 °C in June, while the record hot temperature exceeds 40 °C (October and November).
+Annually, there are approximately 129.4 days in which the maximum daily temperature reaches or exeeds 35 C. These fluctuations are mitigated by the contribution of the winds.
 Air quality is considered good in Teresina, except in the driest period, when the relative humidity drops, and there are occurrences of fires.

 Demographics

+According to the 2022 census, there was 866,300 people living in Teresina.

 Religion

-In 2010, 78.94% of the municipality's population was Roman Catholic, 13.34% were evangelicals, 4.49% had no religion, 0.89% Jehovah's Witnesses, 0.85% were spiritists, 0.74% others Christian religiosities (which include the Brazilian Catholic Apostolic Church, the Eastern Orthodox Church, Mormons and others) and 0.75% of other religions.
+In 2010, 78.94% of the municipality's population was Roman Catholic, 13.34% were evangelicals, 4.49% had no religion, 0.89% Jehovah's Witnesses, 0.85% were spiritists, 0.74% others Christian religiosities (which include the Brazilian Catholic Apostolic Church, the Eastern Orthodox Church, Church of Jesus Christ of Latter-day Saints and others) and 0.75% of other religions.

 Among the Protestant denominations in Teresina, the majority is Pentecostal, about 7.79%.
 Baptists constitute 2.62% of the population of the municipality, 0.86% Adventists, 0.12% are Presbyterians, 0.08% the other Protestant groups (Lutherans, Congregationals and Methodists) and 1.84% have no denomination.
 The Assemblies of God is the largest Pentecostal group, with 4.16% of the population, followed by the Universal Church of the Kingdom of God with 1.31% and the Christian Congregation in Brazil with 0.41%.

+There are 20 congregations of the Church of Jesus Christ of Latter-day Saints in Teresina.